PowerPlatformToolBox/sample-tools/new/html-sample/README.md

 **Query Records:**
 - FetchXML query to retrieve top 10 accounts
 - Display results with formatting
+- If a FetchXML is saved in Tool Settings, the Query button will use that instead of the default

 **CRUD Operations:**
 - Create new account records